-Labradors are expressive creatures.
-When you share your life with a dog, you soon notice that they use their Labrador body language to convey their feelings.
+The happy Labrador is an expressive creature.
+When you share your life with a dog, you soon notice that they use their body language to convey their feelings.
 Happy Labs have an open mouth, direct gaze and lolling tongue.
 They will hold their head high and when they get playful things become even more interesting with wagging butts and low bows.

 The better that we can read our dogs’ body language, the more chance we will have of correctly establishing what makes them happy.